NVIDIA/nim-anywhere/README.md

 View consist of one or a few pages and should function independantly of each other.
 Views are all defined in the `code/frontend/server.py` module.
-All declared views will automatically be added to the Frontend’s menu bar and made available in the UI.
+All declared views will automatically be added to the Frontend's menu bar and made available in the UI.

 To define a new view, modify the list named `views`.
 This is a list of